epfl-ada/ada-2023-project-riskybiscuits/README.md

-# Pints and Patterns: How Climate Shapes U.S. Beer Ratings
+# Cheers to Latitude; A Journey Through Climate and Beer Preferences

 # Our Website